zhanglab/psamm/docs/tutorial/fpp.rst

     (psamm-env) $ cd <PATH>/tutorial-part-4/

 Once in this folder you should see a folder called E_coli_yaml.
-Inside of this folder are all of the files that will be needed to run the commands in this tutorial.
+Inside of this folder are all files that will be needed to run the commands in this tutorial.
 Inside of this folder there will be a directory called E_coli_yaml/ that contains the E. coli core model, and a directory called additional_files/ that contains some additional input files that will be used in the visualization portion of the tutorial.